 Who is Domari Dickinson?

-I am a mother of four (two boys and two girls), a lover of Christ, and an educational consultant who is passionate about grooming children for success in school AND in life in general.
+I am a mother of four (two boys and two girls), a lover of Christ, and a parenting coach who is passionate about helping moms build more positive and respectful relationships with thier kids.

 I have been working in education for over 15 years, have two education-related businesses, and have been homeschooling my three youngest children since 2015 – so, in case you haven’t figured it out yet…teaching and learning is my jam!